pawicao/routing-fetching-playground/README.md

 # Lazy Routing & data fetching | React Router + React Query

-My playground for trying various ways of loading, fetching and caching data white using React Router's v6 loaders.
+My playground for trying various ways of loading, fetching and caching data using React Router's v6 loaders.

 It includes an implementation of a lazy router in React Router v6 using its data routers and loaders, in combination with React Query's caching.